Apple will announce new iPads on May 7

 Key Takeaways

-- Get ready for new iPad models!
-Apple confirms special event on May 7 with "Let Loose" theme.
+- Apple will unveil new iPad models at "Let Loose" event on May 7 with M3 chip, OLED displays, and enhanced cameras.

-- Mark your calendar for 7am PT/10am PT to catch the announcement live on Apple's website.
+- Also expected are new iPad Air models featuring M2 chipset and redesigned accessories like Magic Keyboard and Apple Pencil.

-- The invite featuring an Apple Pencil hints at exciting updates coming our way.
+- The Apple Pencil may include a new "squeeze" gesture and support Apple Vision Pro, with the event live-streamed on Apple's website.

 Following weeks of speculation, Apple today confirmed it will host a special event on May 7.
 The invite the company sent to Pocket-lint and other members of the media features an accompanying graphic that shows an Apple Pencil, suggesting the tech giant plans to unveil new iPad models.
 The event, dubbed "Let Loose," is scheduled to start at 7am PT/10am PT, with Apple slated to stream the announcement on its website.